ErikJonasson/Autofetch/README.md

 Migration of a legacy hibernate tool that automates prefetching.

 ## Current State
 I'm testing the changes done with a minimal Hibernate project.
-With that test-project, everything compiles successfully with Hibernate 3.5.0Final.
-I'm currently working on Hibernate 3.6 support in the dev-branch.
+As for now I'm working on a version for Hibernate 4.3.10 because a target project uses that version.
+After that I will continue with 5.x.

 ## Installation